 Once you have made the decision to buy a Clematis, the next step is to choose which particular variety you would like.
 Fortunately there are a wealth of options, that provide something suitable for every gardener's needs.
 The process of deciding on your variety should be enjoyable; however, it can sometimes appear daunting.
 Here are some tips to help you differentiate between the many hundreds of varieties, and chose the plant that is right for you.
 The main question to consider before making this decision, is 'where will the plant be positioned?'.
 This question can be sub-divided into a number of further questions that are explored below.
 The answers to these questions will determine, for a large part, which variety you should choose.

 The aspect of your chosen position is important to take into account when making your selection.

 - Most varieties of clematis are most at home in conditions of part sun / part shade.
-Click on “Aspect” in the menu in the top left of the page for listings of plants categorized into shade, sun/shade, sun.
+Click on “'Search by property' -> 'Aspect' in the menu above for listings of plants categorized into shade, sun/shade, sun.

 - Be aware that in very shady positions, deep, dark, colours (blues and purples) will not show up well.
 In this situation it is advisable to chose a lighter, brighter colour of pink or white.